-In order to understand the dynamics of IPV relationships researchers have been interested in exploring who usually initiates the physical aggression during arguments.
-Kimmel (2002) suggested that information regarding initiation can allow inferences about the motivation to use IPV to be made.
-Research has found that women typically initiate IPV more frequently than men (e.g. Capaldi & Shortt, 2004; DeMaris, 1992; Fergusson, et al., 2005; LeJeune & Follette, 1994; Milardo, 1998; O'Leary, et al., 2006).
+In order to understand the dynamics of IPV relationships, researchers have been interested in exploring who usually initiates the physical aggression during arguments.
+Kimmel [43] suggested that information regarding initiation can allow inferences about the motivation to use IPV to be made.
+Research has found that women typically initiate IPV more frequently than men (e.g., [88-92].
 In the present help-seeking sample a little over one in ten women (14%) reported that they hit first, whereas over half (57%) of the women reported that their partners hit first.
-Indeed across all relationship types women reported that their partner was more likely to initiate than they were.
+Indeed across all relationship types, women reported that their partner was more likely to initiate than they were.
 A third of the time initiation appeared to be mutual.
 As expected, the rate of women's initiation varied by the relationship type with intimate terrorist women being most likely to report hitting first, and SCV and female victims of IT the least.
 The man was most likely to hit out first when he was an intimate terrorist and least likely when he was a victim of a female intimate terrorist.
-That the victims of IT partners (both male and female victims) were least likely to initiate an attack is consistent with findings from other help seeking populations (Dobash, Dobash, Cavanghan & Lewis, 1999).
+That the victims of IT partners (both male and female victims) were least likely to initiate, an attack is consistent with findings from other help seeking populations [93].
 These figures cannot be compared to previous analysis of Johnson's typology as this initiation has not previously been explored.
-Consistent with Kimmel (2002), initiation does appear to be a contextual variable that may help to differentiate between different types of IPV relationship.
-The predominance of male initiated IPV in the current sample suggests that their partners may be acting in self-defence.
-Research has found that women reciprocate aggression for a variety of reasons even in clinical populations however, and therefore further research is needed before firm conclusions can be drawn..
-Although women do describe their aggression as sometimes being selfdefensive, they also use descriptions that are more consistent with retaliation, retribution, and vigilantism however (Dasgupta, 1999; Dobash & Dobash, 1984, 2004; Dunning, 2002; Felson, 2002).
+Consistent with Kimmel [43], initiation does appear to be a contextual variable that may help to differentiate between different types of IPV relationship.
+The predominance of male-initiated IPV in the current sample suggests that their partners may be acting in self-defence.
+Research has found that women reciprocate aggression for a variety of reasons even in clinical populations however, and therefore further research is needed before firm conclusions can be drawn.
+Although women do describe their aggression as sometimes being self-defensive, they also use descriptions that are more consistent with retaliation, retribution, and vigilantism however [94-96].
 These studies suggest that women's partner violence cannot be assumed to be purely defensive, even in samples of highly victimized women.
-Future research should explore reciprocal aggression in terms of cognitive scripts (Husemann et al., 1991), personality (e.g. Ehrensaft, Moffitt, & Caspi, 2004; Moffitt et al., 2001), as well as the impact reciprocating aggression has on the incident and the relationship.
-In addition it is necessary to explore the impact of using self versus reports about others has on reported rates.
+Future research should explore reciprocal aggression in terms of cognitive scripts [97], personality (e.g., [27, 98]), as well as the impact reciprocating aggression on the incident and the relationship.
+In addition, it is necessary to explore the impact of using self versus reports about others on reported rates.
 The literature on reporting bias on negatively valenced behaviors would suggest that using one person to report on their own and their partner's negative behavior (such as starting a physical fight) would create bias that would need to be controlled for.
-This was not possible in the current study as the authors and are unaware of any published research that has investigated this.
+This was not possible in the current study as the authors are unaware of any published research that has investigated this.